whisthq/whist/host-setup/README.md

   - If you want to make connecting to your AWS instance easier, you can export an alias for the command in your `.zshrc`/`.bashrc`, depending on which shell you use, by adding `alias [your-alias]="ssh -i "[path-to-your-keypair.pem" ubuntu@ec2-[your-instance-public-ipv4].compute-1.amazonaws.com".

-- Run `sudo apt-get update` to refresh the packager manager, and run `sudo apt-get install awscli git`.
+- Run `sudo apt-get update` to refresh the packager manager, and run `sudo apt-get install awscli git`. **Note that all steps in below need to be run in the ubuntu userspace**.

-- If you use GitHub with SSH, set up a new SSH key and add it to Github ([Github instructions](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh))
+- If you use GitHub with SSH, set up a new SSH key and add it to Github ([GitHub instructions](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh))

 - Set up AWS credentials on your dev machine with `aws configure`.
 Enter your AWS credentials for the access key and secret key; for the region, use **us-east-1**.